Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Find a lender that uses alternative credit data

-How to increase your credit score
+Tips for increasing your credit score

-In time, you could boost your credit score, increasing your chances to qualify for a mortgage refinance with better loan terms and rates.
+Over time, you could boost your credit score, increasing your chances to qualify for a mortgage refinance with better loan terms and rates.
 Here’s what you can do:

 - Don’t open new credit accounts.
 A new account lowers the average account age on your credit report.
 A new line of credit can also add an inquiry to your profile, which can temporarily drop your score.